 Battle of Navarino, 1827, by Ivan Aivazovsky

 A constant of Russian history from 1568 to 1918 was a steady stream of wars with Ottoman Turkey – twelve in all in this long period.
 The common feature was a southward push by the Russian Empire, capturing land in the Crimea, Ukraine and the Caucuses which were previously under Ottoman Rule.
 New states – Greece, Serbia, Rumania and Bulgaria – were to gain independence with Russian support I the nineteenth century and in 1878, in the eleventh of these wars, Russian forces were to penetrate to the suburbs of Constantinople/Istanbul.
-It is with the tenth conflict however which we are concerned here.
+(The background to Britannia’s Wolf by Antoine Vanner) It is with the tenth conflict however which we are concerned here.
 This war began in 1853 over an obscure argument as to who should protect Christian Holy Places in Jerusalem, and initially involved only Russia and Turkey directly.
 Early in the following year Britain, France and Piedmont were to be drawn in and when peace was finally negotiated in 1856 the terms were to be very unfavourable to Russia.

 This outcome was not however foreseen in late October 1853, when Turkey declared war on Russia.
-The Russian responded by sending a sailing squadron of her Black Sea Fleet under Admiral Pavel Nakhimov (1802 – 1855) to operate off the northern Anatolian coast to harass Turkish naval movements.
+The Russians responded by sending a sailing squadron of her Black Sea Fleet under Admiral Pavel Nakhimov (1802 – 1855) to operate off the northern Anatolian coast to harass Turkish naval movements.
 The other area of Russian concentration was off the commercially-important mouths of the Danube and of the Bosporus.
 This duty was allocated to a squadron of steam frigates, six of which had been constructed in London for the Russian Navy between 1843 and 1848 – a commentary on the still poorly-developed nature of Russian industry.
 Paddle-driven, and thus very vulnerable to enemy fire, these vessels were reported as carrying ten guns (calibre uncertain), some of which were mounted as bow and stern chasers, a fact that was to prove critical in combat.
 This squadron was commanded by Fleet Vice-Admiral Vladimir Kornilov (1806- 1854) who flew his flag – most appropriately – in the frigate Vladimir.
 This vessel was commanded by the up and coming Captain-Lieutenant Grigori Butakov (1820-1882).

 The Vladimir – contemporary illustration